 Learning to Give Lessons

-A single class-period lesson that focuses on making a difference in the community by advocating for peace and justice.
+Each single-class-period lesson focuses on making a difference in the community by advocating for peace and justice.
 These lessons include bonus Learning Links and Reflection Activities.

 Learning to Give Units

-Multi-lesson service-learning units, correlated to state and national Common Core standards, to teach about peace, justice, and the importance of civic engagement for the common good.
+Multi-disciplinary service-learning units--aligned with individual state, Common Core State Standards, and some international standards--that teach about peace, justice, and the importance of civic engagement for the common good.

 Profiles in Philanthropy